 Skip to content

-Sherwin Williams Greek Villa Review (and Dupes!)
+Sherwin Williams Greek Villa (and Dupes!)

 Colored dot of Greek villa over a background photo of a greek village

-What Color is Greek Villa
+What Color is Greek Villa?

-The LRV of Greek Villa is 84, so it’s right on the line of white and off-white.
+The LRV of Greek Villa is 84.

 For reference, the whitest white that Sherwin Williams makes is High Reflective White, and that has an LRV of 93.
 (Which might be the whitest on the market!)

-Most people consider an LRV of 82+ to be white and not off-white, but in real life Greek Villa doesn’t always read “white.”
+I will say that in real life Greek Villa doesn’t always read “white.”
 On exteriors in particular, it appears creamy more often than not.

 Greek Villa on the porch of a farmhouse with wood porch ceiling